metaspace2020/offsample/README.md

-# Recognizing off-sample mass spectrometry images
+# Recognizing off-sample mass spectrometry images with machine and deep learning

-This repository is devoted to a computational project on recognizing off-sample images in the field of imaging mass spectrometry.
+This repository is devoted to a computational project on recognizing so-called off-sample images in imaging mass spectrometry data.
 The project is carried out by the [Alexandrov team](https://www.embl.de/research/units/scb/alexandrov/) at EMBL Heidelberg.
 We used public data from [METASPACE](http://metaspace2020.eu) to create a gold standard set of ion images, as well as developed and evaluated several methods for recognizing off-sample ion images.

 Team:
 - [Katja Ovchinnikova](http://ovchinnikova.me/): biclustering and molecular co-localization method development, gold standard preparation